4thguy/eCbas/README.md

 * /item-details
 * /item-details/:id

+(both lists may need to be revisited as implemenation progresses)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.